TutorialDoctor/TD-wxPython-Projects/README.md

 # TD-wxPython-Projects
-A collection of projects and demos made with wxPython by the Tutorial Doctor.
+A curation of projects and demos made with wxPython by the Tutorial Doctor.

 Some scripts are taken from http://www.zetcode.com/wxpython/ and will be edited later.